OneKey-Network/addressability-framework/dsp-api.md

 * Sign it with its private key and signs it.

-To build the UTF-8 string, the DSP must concats the following fields:
+To build the UTF-8 string, the DSP must concat the following fields:

 ````
 transmission_result.source.domain + '\u2063' +